dennyzhang/code.dennyzhang.com/add-one-row-to-tree/README.md

-# Leetcode: Add One Row to Tree     :BLOG:Hard:
+# Leetcode: Add One Row to Tree     :BLOG:Medium:

 ---